Wine in central Pennsylvania? The rolling Autumn hills, the Pennsylvania Dutch culture, the pretzels and… the wine???

 It turns out that Pennsylvania has a long history of wine going back to the 1600’s.
 In fact, Pennsylvania was the third largest wine-producing state in the USA in 1850.
 Sadly, this wine history came to an end with prohibition, and wineries weren’t legal again in the state until the 1960’s.

-Flash forward to the present, Pennsylvania now has seven wine regions and eleven wine trails.
-The Hershey Harrisburg wine trail has 15 wineries spread apart over a few different counties.
-We were curious to check them out, and this was a great opportunity to get a crash course.
+Pennsylvania now has seven wine regions and eleven wine trails.
+The Hershey Harrisburg wine trail has 15 wineries spread apart over a few different counties including the following wineries that we visited in a whirlwind weekend.

 We were warmly greeted and escorted around the charming estate that has been producing wine for 35 years.